calmesriram/Assignment_Marvel_superhero_angular/README.md

 step 4: there is dashboard which shows all the superhero with some details.then if your wanna to see the more details about the super hero person then point your favorate super hero. there is button which is called know more.click know more to display full person details step 5: you can search by super hero's name to know more details also.

-just wait to load the screen
+just wait to load the screen.
 if anything is not appeared on the screen just refresh the page